GeoSn0w/iSecureOS/README.md

 This tweak is currently in Beta 1 and it is expected to get much better with time.

+Development for Dopamine 2 / Rootless Support has begun.

 While this tweak aims to aid you in getting a better security strategy on your device, **this is not a real-time antivirus**.

 ### Features